CDRT/docs/bios/settings/thinkcenter/power.md

 | EnhancedPowerSavingMode | setting_values | yes_no | amd_intel |
 -->

 **Note:** In enhanced power saving mode, only the `Wake up on Alarm` function is supported.
 Other wake up functions are not.
-System Will not enter `Enhanced Power Saving Mode` if Intel ME is required to be active in Sx states and host is in AC mode. .
+System will not enter `Enhanced Power Saving Mode` if Intel ME is required to be active in Sx states and host is in AC mode. .

 </details>